ManishJyani/SupervisedMLAndrewNg/README.md

 So when I build gradient decent for the house pricing problem , I found that solution was highly sensitive to the learning rate , (in most of the cases solution might not converge ), so better to normize the data  , z score normalization (where mean is 0 and std devition is  1) i.e (x-mean)/sigma

+lab3: tried feature scaling and polynomial regression , so first thing ,you just scale up the input features try there differnt combination and then calculate their weights and bias just the same way with gradient decent , so there is nothing new.
+But to get the best fit , just explore the input like doing squre, polynomial or putting in some function and then calculating the weights or bias.
+But there is another way to put this: whatever you do with feature if that operation is providing you linear relation with the output , that is the best operation for getting the fit.
+It's obious and facinating at the same time. it becomes classic linear regression problem.

 lab4 : Started scikit-learn library ,got function for normalizing the data , intiating model (SGD : need to learn more ) and train , all with single line of command